denissejoyce/Supervised-Model-Cup/README.md

 For the purposes of the homework, the formula for F1 as well as other formulas from the confusion matrix have been specified.

-Check it out via [Kaggle Notebook](https://www.kaggle.com/code/denissejoycealido/supervised-model-cup).
+Check it out via my [Kaggle Notebook](https://www.kaggle.com/code/denissejoycealido/supervised-model-cup).